PrefectHQ/prefect/docs/tutorial/deployments.md

     get_repo_info.serve(name="my-first-deployment")
 ```

-Running this script will do two things:
+By running this script, you:

-- create a deployment called "my-first-deployment" for your flow in the Prefect API
+- Create a deployment called "my-first-deployment" for your flow in the Prefect API.
-- stay running to listen for flow runs for this deployment; when a run is found, it will be *asynchronously executed within a subprocess*
+- Continue running workflows to listen for flow runs for this deployment; when a run is found, it *asynchronously executes within a subprocess*.

-!!! warning "Deployments must be defined in static files"
-    Flows can be defined and run interactively, that is, within REPLs or Notebooks.
-    Deployments, on the other hand, require that your flow definition be in a known file (which can be located on a remote filesystem in certain setups, as we'll see in the next section of the tutorial).

-Because this deployment has no schedule or triggering automation, you will need to use the UI or API to create runs for it.
+Because this deployment has no schedule or triggering automation, you need to use the UI or API to create runs for it.
 Let's use the CLI (in a separate terminal window) to create a run for this deployment:

 <div class="terminal">